Immunization Requirements Frequently Asked Questions

 I have not received confirmation that my form was processed by the Health Service.
 Should I call?

 Forms are processed according to date of receipt.
-Depending on the mail and how many forms we have to process, it could take up to 3 weeks for you to hear from us.
-If you do not hear from us within this timeframe, you are welcome to call us at 847.491.2117 or 847.491.2203 to find out if we received it or not.
+Depending on the mail and how many forms we have to process, it could take up to 8 weeks for you to hear from us.
+If you do not hear from us within this timeframe, you are welcome to email email@example.com or call us at 847.491.2117 or 847.491.2203 to find out if we received it or not.

 Will I be penalized for not fulfilling the immunization requirements by the deadline?

 Yes, there are penalties for non-compliance with the immunization requirements.
-It is very important that the Admission Health Record (AHR) and required immunizations be submitted by the applicable deadline (listed on the Requirement Deadlines page).
-This allows Health Service staff ample time to process your AHR and immunization documents and notify you of any deficiencies.
+It is very important that the Student Immunization Form and required immunizations be submitted by the applicable deadline (listed on the Requirement Deadlines page).
+This allows Health Service staff ample time to process your form and immunization documents and notify you of any deficiencies.
 Furthermore, it provides you with the time to rectify any deficiencies prior to arriving on campus.

-Students who fail to submit their Admission Health Record and required immunizations or fail to rectify ALL deficiencies by the 30 days after the start of classes will be barred from future class registration (including adding or changing classes) until compliant AND assessed a non-refundable $100 late fee.
+Students who fail to submit the Student Immunization Form and required immunizations or fail to rectify ALL deficiencies by the 30 days after the start of classes will be barred from future class registration (including adding or changing classes) until compliant AND assessed a non-refundable $100 late fee.
 PENALTIES ARE NEVER ASSESSED PRIOR TO THE START OF CLASSES.

 If my immunization requirements are not fulfilled, will I be able to sign up for student insurance?